pingcap/tidb-dev-guide/contribute-to-tidb/contribute-code.md

 In most cases, the discussion should happen on [GitHub issues](https://github.com/pingcap/tidb/issues).

-The following types of changes requires a dedicated topic on the [developer discussion forum](http://internals.tidb.io/):
+The following types of changes requires a dedicated topic on the [TiDB Internals forum](https://internals.tidb.io/):

 * big changes (major new feature; big refactors, involving multiple components)
 * potentially controversial changes or issues